 Qualifying units shall be equipped with an adjustable humidistat control or shall require a remote humidistat control to operate.
+The Whole – Home option for Dehumidifiers was not included, due to the extremely limited availability of Qualified products on the market.
+As of May 5, 2020, there are zero models.

 Definition of Baseline Equipment

-The baseline for this measure is defined as a new dehumidifier that meets the federal efficiency standards.
-The Federal Standard for Dehumidifiers as of June, 13 2019 is defined below:
+The baseline for this measure is defined as a new dehumidifier that meets the Code of Federal Regulations appliance federal efficiency standards.
+As of June 13, 2019, those are as defined below for Dehumidifiers: